Slovak Air Force: 1993–present

-On September 6, 2023, Slovakia has started the acquisition of medium and short range air defence missile systems (SHORAD/MRAD) with budget of 200 million Euros.
-The acquisition of these systems is part of first stage out of three stages.
-Among the medium-range systems, Slovakia has been choosing these systems Barak 8, SPYDER, IRIS-T and MICA.
-From Short range systems Slovakia was choosing between Piorun, RBS 70,Mistral 3 and KP-SAM Chiron.
-The systems have not yet been purchased, but negotiations with governments about the acquisition have already begun.

-On February 7, 2024 Slovakia is comparing NASAMS, IRIS-T,KM-SAM with the winners of the past tender Barak 8.

-In August 2024, Slovak government approved plans to buy six mobile air defence systems Barak 8 from Israel.
+Modernization of the country's air defence began on October 13, 2022, when Slovakia joined European Sky Shield Initiative to strengthen future air defence procurement.
+In September of the following year, Slovakia started the acquisition of medium and short range air defence missile systems (SHORAD/MRAD) with budget of 200 million Euros.
+The acquisition of these systems was part of the first out of three stages.
+Among the medium-range systems, Slovakia was choosing from the Barak 8, SPYDER, IRIS-T and MICA.
+From short-range systems Slovakia was choosing between Piorun, RBS 70, Mistral 3 and KP-SAM Chiron.
+On February 7, 2024, Slovakia was comparing NASAMS, IRIS-T, KM-SAM with the winners of the past tender Barak 8.
+A few months later in August, the Slovak government approved plans to buy six Barak MX batteries from Israel.
+There are speculations that two additional batteries could be ordered as well.

+Talks and negotiations with the United States surrounding the purchase of four more F-16s began in February 2026.
+Two of these would be F-16C and the other two would be F-16D.
+In the transport department, the Slovak Air Force already has six Czech-made L-410 light aircraft, with four of them being the relatively new L-410UVP-E20 version, in addition to two twin-engine turboprop C-27J Spartan transport aircraft.
+These aircraft will be retired or offered either for sale or exchange.
+The Ministry of Defence of the Slovak Republic proposes the procurement of two new twin-engine jets to replace the L-410, and the purchase of four Brazilian Embraer C-390 Millennium is also expected.
+Slovakia decided to procure two more UH-60 Black Hawks for its special forces.
+Those two Black Hawks were delivered on 25 August 2026 at Malacky Air Base, and they were later transferred to 51st wing in Prešov.
+This added to the fleet of nine UH-60M helicopters that the Air Force was already operating.

 Slovak aid to Ukraine

 Following a request for military aid by Ukraine, the Slovak Air Force provided a number of aircraft and equipment as aid.
-In April, this included the donation of a Soviet era S-300PMU air defence battery, in addition to 4 Mil Mi-17 and one Mil Mi-2 helicopters, through the European Peace Facility.
-On 31 August 2022, the Soviet origin MiG-29s operated by the Slovak Air Force were retired.
+In April 2022, this included the donation of a Soviet era S-300PMU air defence battery, in addition to one Mil Mi-2 and four Mil Mi-17 helicopters, through the European Peace Facility.
+On 31 August 2022, all MiG-29s operated by the Slovak Air Force were retired.
 An agreement with fellow NATO members Poland and the Czech Republic was signed in order to establish joint patrols of airspace, until the delivery of American F-16s to the Slovak Air Force in 2024.
-In August 2022 the decision was yet to be made whether the retired MiGs would be donated to Ukrainian Air Force as military aid.